croroprivatedev-dev/BoardLog-Website/docs/LegalNotice.en.md

 ## Delivery Timing

-Paid plan features are available **immediately** after purchase is completed.
+Paid plan features for the purchased product are available **immediately** after purchase is completed.
 No physical delivery is involved.

-Premium status is stored on your device.
+Purchased plan status is stored on your device.
 When changing devices, use the in-app "Restore Purchases" feature or App Store purchase history restore procedures.

 ---